noor188/Degrees/README.md

 # Degrees
 <p>A program that determines how many “degrees of separation” apart two actors are.
 Implemented using Python and data structures and algorithems</p>
+<P>This project is part of <a href="https://pll.harvard.edu/course/cs50s-introduction-artificial-intelligence-python">CS50's Introduction to Artificial Intelligence with Python course </a>, Harvard University</P>

 # Background